Troubleshooting tools reference

 • Inspect

-• Expose structured state about a component.
-Monitor the state of a component at an instant in time.
+• Expose structured diagnositcs information about the state of a component.
+This helps to monitor the state of a component at an given point in time.
 The Inspect tool allows a component to expose an arbitrary hierarchy of typed key/value pairs and update it over the course of its execution.
 This data can be snapshotted and inspected while the component is still running.
 Inspect is commonly used to represent information about the working set and recent history of a component to help during debugging.
-Component authors use Inspect by depending on a library in their language of choice (Rust, C++, and Dart are currently supported), and calling the appropriate methods to mutate their recorded state.
-Inspect data may be read using the ffx component inspect tool or ffx target snapshot.
+A component developer can use Inspect by depending on a library in their language of choice (Rust, C++), and calling the appropriate methods to mutate their recorded state.
+Inspect data may be read using the ffx inspect tool or ffx target snapshot.

 • Logs